 Based on the preliminary noise analysis, under this alternative fifteen barriers were determined to be feasible but not reasonable; ten barriers were determined to be reasonable and feasible; and three barriers were determined to not be feasible (and therefore no reasonableness assessment occurred).
 Appendix B contains the worksheets for these determinations.
 Please refer to the RA5 MODIFIED worksheets (in Appendix C) for barriers that apply to RA1 as analyzed under the RA5 Modified alternative.
 A summary of the barrier analysis is presented in Table 5.2.
 The location of the proposed noise walls is shown on Figure A3 in Appendix A. Following the public hearing, a detailed noise analysis will be completed to verify these results.
 The detailed noise analysis may modify where barriers are located, as well as if barriers are warranted in certain locations.
 If a barrier is feasible and reasonable in the preliminary analysis and it is determined not feasible and reasonable in the detailed analysis, SCDOT will notify the benefited receptors of that barrier that the barrier is no longer warranted per the SCDOT Noise Policy requirements.
-If a barrier that is determined not to be feasible and reasonable in the detailed analysis per the requirements in the SCDOT noise policy, the benefited receptors of the barrier will be notified by SCDOT.
+If a barrier that is determined not to be feasible and reasonable in the preliminary analysis, but is determined to be feasible and reasonable in the detailed analysis per the requirements in the SCDOT noise policy, the benefited receptors of the barrier will be notified by SCDOT.